Cocos Island – Dive with Sharks in Costa Rica

 This is a great spot to see hammerhead sharks.

-The seamount top is about a 82ft (25m) descent.
+The seamount top is about an 82ft (25m) descent.
 From here, you can find a crevice to hang out and watch the hammerheads come into view in swarms.
-Seriously, you will likely see hundreds of them.
-In this area you might also see silky sharks and whale sharks.
+You will likely see hundreds of them.
+In this area, you might also see silky sharks and whale sharks.

 The reef isn’t overly impressive, but there is some sea life with octopi and manta rays.